rust-lang/rfcs/text/0000-ipaddr-common-methods.md

 [drawbacks]: #drawbacks

-This makes the standard library slightly larger and increases overhead in changes to Ipv4Addr and Ipv6Addr (since newly stable methods in both structs would be added to IpAddr as well).
+This makes the standard library slightly larger and increases overhead in changes to Ipv4Addr and Ipv6Addr (since new methods in both structs would be added to IpAddr as well).

 # Alternatives
 [alternatives]: #alternatives